 The successful ad, and an accompanying set of posters, did more than simply mark the return of Jobs to Apple.
 It was also the first Apple ad produced by TBWA Chiat/Day in more than a decade.
 (Cupertino ditched the ad agency following its infamous “Lemmings” Apple commercial in 1985, the same year Jobs departed the company.)

 In the most cynical terms possible, the new marketing blitz served as a stalling tactic for Apple.
-It was an attempt to convince shareholders and customers that things would be different under Jobs, despite a lack of new Apple products.
+It was an attempt to convince shareholders and customers that things would be different under Jobs.

-While Jobs’ return was viewed with excitement by most fans, it didn’t go unnoticed that the most significant thing he had done so far was to announce one of the biggest quarterly losses in Apple history.
+While most fans viewed Jobs’ return with excitement, it didn’t go unnoticed that the most significant thing he had done so far was to announce one of the biggest quarterly losses in Apple history.

 Unlike most things that come out of Cupertino with no forewarning, Apple actually tried out “think different” in advance.
 Call it a lack of confidence.
 Or a savvy move to make “think different” seem less marketing slogan and more grass-roots spontaneity.
 Whatever the case, this Apple ad campaign was, well, different.